adobe-apiplatform/user-sync.py/README.md

                         in mapped groups matches the customer side.
   --remove-nonexistent-users
-                        Causes the user sync tool to remove users that exist on the Adobe side if they are not in the customer side AD.
+                        Causes the user sync tool to remove users that exist on the Adobe side if they are not in the customer side directory.
   --generate-remove-list output_path
                         processing similar to --remove-nonexistent-users
                         except that rather than performing removals, a file is